-Happy Birthday to Paul Weller, longtime Epi fan and the Modfather to a generation of British pop heroes including Oasis and the Stone Roses to name a few.
-Weller's new album A Kind Revolution
+All of us at Epiphone wish a Happy 60th birthday to Paul Weller, longtime Epi fan and the Modfather to a generation of British pop heroes including Oasis and the Stone Roses to name a few.
+For his birthday, Weller debuted a new song, "Aspects" to commemorate the occasion.
+Weller's new album, True Meanings

 "I don't think there's any world leaders I'd put any faith into," Weller told Billboard,